Connections Through Culture Grants 2025, image

 Motorhane Soundscape

-This community-led sound installation project brings together local artists and residents through a collaborative creative process.
-The project will explore the acoustic landscape of the neighbourhood surrounding the unique space that is Motorhane.
-Through immersive fieldwork, artists will record the ambient sounds of the urban environment as well as the stories and voices of residents serving as both an artistic and archival contribution to the site.
+This community-led sound installation project brings together local artists & residents through a collaborative creative process.
+The project will explore the acoustic landscape of the neighbourhood surrounding the Motorhane space.
+Through immersive fieldwork, artists will record the ambient sounds of the urban environment, the stories and voices of residents as both an artistic and archival contribution to the site.

 A camera on a tripod recording a woman speaking during an indoor interview or video shoot.